How video can help humanize your recruiting

 One powerful way to do this is by using video to enhance your company’s job postings, employer branding and recruitment efforts.

 Video lets recruiters show, as well as tell, which is one way to capture the hearts and minds of top candidates.
+And according to Monster's 2019 State of the Candidate Survey, 80% of Americans agree that a video of a recruiter talking about a role as part of a job ad would help them better understand a job opportunity.

 “Video content is a part of how we take in information today,” says Meghan M. Biro, founder of TalentCulture, a workplace culture and HR strategy group.
 “Not having videos just decreases a company’s potential appeal and ability to grab its audience—in this case, potential applicants.”